tonyzhang617/watonomous-challenge/README.md

   This is a Markdown file.
 To view it properly, go to https://github.com/tonyzhang617/watonomous-challenge.
 -->

+**This was a 30-hour challenge.
+To see the write-up for my thought process and findings, go [here](https://github.com/tonyzhang617/watonomous-challenge/blob/master/writeup.md).**

 # How to Get Up and Running
 The source file `lane_line_finding.ipynb` is a Jupyter Notebook.
 You can use Enthought Canopy to view and run it.
 You should use Canopy with **Python 3.5** for your OS.
 [Download it here](https://store.enthought.com/downloads/).